-In the early 1980’s Paul Eustice decided to take a different farming route after one too many unsuccessful vegetable crops and start growing fruit.
+In the early 1980’s Paul Eustice decided to take a different farming route after one too many unsuccessful vegetable crops, he started growing fruit.

 He invited the public to come and pick his strawberries, raspberries and gooseberries, and here we are today - Pick Your Own was born!

 After many successful years (a lot of our locals still recount fond memories of weighing up fruit, not forgetting to put ten pence in the “Sin Bin” for all the fruit that hadn’t quite made it!)
 Paul’s wife Adele created the Farmhouse Kitchen.
 Originally opened as a tea room, the restaurant soon gained a reputation for its desserts, Sunday roasts and plentiful plates.

 2004 saw Giles return from London to take up his position in the family business.
 While remaining true to his parents' roots and beliefs, he started looking at different directions for Trevaskis and expanding on the already successful business they had created.

 "I can remember the first week of opening 30 years ago - nobody came in!
 But gradually more and more people came and the restaurant was like a watering hole where people made friends for life.
 People just wanted home baked food and a friendly atmosphere.
 30 years on I think they still come for the same thing!"

 In 2006, after 6 weeks of closure, a brand new extended restaraunt was unveiled, along with the farm being firmly established as a key educational resource in the South West.
 Our valued regular customers returned and were delighted!
 The Market, Giles’ last venture (to date!), was opened in 2008 as West Cornwall’s first farm market, offering the ultimate in convenience shopping with the uncompromising quality of a farmer’s market.
 Fruit and veg, butchery, fishmongers, deli and more, all under one roof.